 The great white shark is protected in South Africa since 1991 and their numbers in South African waters still keep rising.

 The largest known great white shark was caught in 1987 at Gansbaai and measured 6 meters.
 Attacks on humans by Great White Sharks are very rare.
 Humans simply do not feature on their menu, but on occasion mistake (mostly) a surfer for a seal, their favourite food.

 The best time to see the great white shark is in winter, between February and October.
 Shark diving is a growing industry in the Gansbaai area.
 Shark diving boats leave from the small harbour in Kleinbaai on course to the area around Dyer Island where the Great white shark is most abundant.
 Shark diving takes place in cages that are lowered from the boat.
 The sharks are lured to the boat with remains of fish connected to a rope.
-There is a discussion whether this method of shark viewing has any effect on the natural behaviour of the sharks.
+There has been some discussion whether this method of shark viewing has any effect on the natural behaviour of the sharks, but is has now been established they spend 5 minutes at the most per day around the sharkboats, so the effect is considered by most to be minimal and therefore acceptable.
 Whatever the marine biologists will agree on in the end of the day, almost all of the shark boat operators act in a very responsible manner and are an essential source of information for all studies on the great white shark.

 Dyer Island (actually neighbouring Geyser rock) is the home of more than 50.000 cape fur seals and one of two of their breeding colonies in the area.
 Boat tours to the Island leave from Kleinbaai as well and take you into the narrow “channel” between Dyer Island and Geyser Rock.
 It is a fabulous thing to see such a multitude of seals swim, jump and play around.
 That is, if you can stand the smell.
 They do smell.
 Cape fur seals are the staple diet of the great white shark by the way.